-For more information, go to http://mlis.state.md.us/.
+For more information, go to MarylandPublicSchools.org/MSDE/ programs/race_to_the_top.

-Students need to know and be able to do more than ever before.
 The State Curriculum (SC) and accountability and assessment standards are in place so every student can have a strong education foundation.

 What is the State Curriculum (SC)?

 The State Curriculum (SC) provides clear and detailed information about what Maryland students should know and be able to do at each grade level.
 All of Maryland's 24 local school systems have included the SC as part of the local school system curriculum.
 For more information, go to mdk12.org/instruction/curriculum/index.html.